mindspore-ai/docs/tutorials/experts/source_en/parallel/overview.md

 - **mpirun**: Start via the multi-process communication library OpenMPI, with Ascend/GPU support.
 - **rank table**: After configuring the rank_table table, Ascend is supported by start scripts and processes corresponding to the number of cards.

-Refer to the [Startup Methods](https://www.mindspore.cn/tutorials/experts/en/master/parallel/startup_method.html) section for details.
+Refer to the [Distributed Parallel Startup Methods](https://www.mindspore.cn/tutorials/experts/en/master/parallel/startup_method.html) section for details.

 ## Parallel Modes